Come and see what we do!

 We welcome school visits prior to any admission application to give families a taster of everything we have to offer.
 These visits are a fantastic opportunity to get a feel for what we do, meet our staff and see us in action.

-Please feel free to give us a call and arrange a tour of the school with our dedicated Pastoral Manager, Mrs Julie Jones.
+Please feel free to give us a call and arrange a tour of the school with a member of our Senior Leadership Team or Pastoral Manager.